ouchajaaamine/silea/Backend/README.md

-# Barakah Store Backend API
+# silea Store Backend API

-A comprehensive REST API for the Moroccan e-commerce platform Barakah Store, built with Spring Boot 3.5.6.
+A comprehensive REST API for the Moroccan e-commerce platform silea Store, built with Spring Boot 3.5.6.

 ## Features